vamshi-afk/python-learning-curve/06/readme.md

-# Topics Covered Today
+# Topics Covered
 - In-depth understanding and solved problems on topics:
     - String
     - List
     - Tuple

-# Things I might forget:
+# Things I might forget

 - String:
     - ord(): returns the integer representing the Unicode of the given character.